JiguangLi/Blaze_Function/README.md

 </pre>

 ### ALSFS.py:
 <P>The ALSFS algorithm can be used to remove the blaze function when a lab source spectrum is available as a reference.
-The reference lab spectrum can be very beneficial in situations where the science spectrum contains wide absorption lines.</p>
+The reference lab spectrum can be beneficial in situations where the science spectrum contains wide absorption lines.</p>
 <p>The ALSFS algorithm  allows users to specify 4 parameters:
-<p><li>order: order represents the spectrum to remove blaze function.
-It is an n by 2 data frame, in which the first column records wavelength and the second column records intensity.</li>
+<p><li>order: order represents the order of the spectrum of which to remove the blaze function.
+It is an n by 2 data frame, in which the first column records wavelength and the second column records intensity. </li>
   <br>
-  <li>led: the corresponding order of lab source spectrum of the order variable.
-It is also an n by 2 data frame.</li>
+  <li>led: led represents the corresponding order of the lab source spectrum.
+It is also an n by 2 data frame, in which the first column records wavelength and the second column records intensity.</li>
   <br>
 <li>q: a number between 0 and 1.
-Under q quantile within each window will be used to fit a local polynomial model.
-The default value is 0.95.</li>
+The q quantile of fluxes within each local window of the spectrum will be used to fit a local polynomial model.
+The default value is 0.95.
+The desire is to select a q so that points in absorption lines are avoided.</li>
   <br>
 <li>d: the smoothing parameter for local polynomial regression, which is the proportion of neighboring points to be used when fitting at one point.
-The default value is 0.25.</li>
+Larger values of d result in a smoother fit.
+The default value is 0.25. </li>
 </p>
 <p>The algorithm will return a one dimensional vector with length n, representing the blaze removed spectrum</p>
-<p>The following code illustrates how we can use ALSFS algorithm in python<p>
+<p>The following code illustrates how we can use ALSFS algorithm in Python<p>
 <pre>
   <code>
 # load essential packages, make sure you have downloaded the repository